How’s how to keep the “free” in your career as a freelancer.

-Among the many reasons given by people who leave their full-time jobs to become independent freelance writers is to find more freedom.
+Among the many reasons given by people who leave their full-time jobs to become independent freelance writers, the most common is to find more freedom.

 Or, as a freelance friend of mine once put it, “Freelancing lets you choose which boss you want to work with today.”

-What this means that sometimes (not always, but every now and again), you’ll be at the mercy of editors who email you on a Sunday asking for revisions by Tuesday.
+Sometimes, you’ll be at the mercy of editors who email you on a Sunday evening asking for revisions by Tuesday.
 Or call you on the very day you’ve left for a two-week holiday with urgent edits.
 Or sit on your work for weeks, sometimes months, delaying your paychecks considerably.

 Freedom seems like a far cry when you’re in one of these muddles.
 But it doesn’t have to be.